 We suggest the following:

-• We recommend, where possible, to use the GPS+QR code as a visit validation method.
-This is the most secure method of visit validation as it gives two layers of verification.
-The carer must be at the visit location in order to start the visit.
+We strongly recommend using GPS+QR code validation whenever possible.
+This is the most secure method as it provides two layers of verification, requiring the carer to be physically present at the visit location.

-• Establish a policy of how often the QR code should be regenerated and use the spot check visits or other occasions to replace the QR code with a new one.
+Create a clear policy for how often QR codes should be regenerated.
+Use spot check visits or other occasions to replace the code with a new one.

-• Don't mention to the carers when a QR code was replaced by a new one
+Don't tell your carers when you've replaced a QR code with a new one.

-• While we can give you tools to help you ensure compliance with check-in and check-out, Nursebuddy is not responsible for and cannot prevent carer misconduct.
-Please ensure you have an appropriate policy for verifying visit validation and taking disciplinary action when misconduct occurs.
+While we provide the tools to help you verify check-in and check-out compliance, Nursebuddy can't be held responsible for (or prevent) carer misconduct.
+Please ensure you have an appropriate company policy for verifying visit validation and taking disciplinary action when misconduct occurs.